Defying Trump, UK's Johnson refuses to ban Huawei from 5G

 “We look forward to working with the UK on a way forward that results in the exclusion of untrusted vendor components from 5G networks.”

-5G, which will offer much faster data speeds and become the foundation stone of many industries and networks, is seen as one of the biggest innovations since the birth of the internet itself a generation ago.
+5G’s much faster data speeds and increased capacity will make it the foundation stone of many industries and a driver of economic growth.

-But as one of the biggest centres for Chinese investment, trading and banking in Europe, Britain sided with Beijing, in one of the biggest public breaks with Washington in decades.
+But as a critical center for Chinese investment, trading and banking in Europe, Britain sided with Beijing, in one of the biggest public breaks with Washington in decades.

 “Allowing Huawei to build the UK’s 5G networks today is like allowing the KGB to build its telephone network during the Cold War.
-The CCP (Chinese Communist Party) will now have a foothold to conduct pervasive espionage on British society and has increased economic and political leverage over the United Kingdom.”
+The CCP (Chinese Communist Party) will now have a foothold to conduct pervasive espionage... and has increased economic and political leverage over the United Kingdom.”

 The United States had repeatedly warned London against allowing Huawei into 5G, arguing that the distinction between “edge” and “core” will blur as data is processed throughout 5G networks, making it difficult to contain any security risks.